Sego55/JavaScript_ProblemSolving/README.md

 # JavaScript_ProblemSolving
-Solving Problems with JavaScript from Hackerrank,Leetcode and more
+Problem Solving with JavaScript from Hackerrank,Leetcode and more